farirpgs/fari-games/_games/charge-rpg.md

 Those actions are linked to a dice pool called the `Action Rating`, represented by empty dots on the character sheet.

-If an action has 1 darkened dots beside it, it means that you get to roll `1d6` and pick the best one out of the two.
-This gives you about 50% chance of succeeding in your action.
+If an action has 1 darkened dots beside it, it means that you get to roll `1d6`.
+This gives you about 50% chance of succeeding at your action.

 If an action has 2 darkened dots, then you roll `2d6` and so on.